 When do I need an after market ignition system?

 Don't get me wrong.
 I like a lot of after market distributors and coils.
 They're better made because they're usually billet aluminum.
-They're more stable because they have things like ball bearings and better bushings inside to keep the inner workings more stable, and they're usually much easier to adjust and tune, such as re-curving the mechanical advance and such.
-I've purposely installed hundreds and hundreds of them over the years, and my own blown and nitroused street car used them as well, but it's usually for the looks and maybe for the ease of re-curving, but almost never because I thought it was going to produce more power.
+They're more stable because they have things like ball bearings and better bushings inside to keep the inner workings more stable, and they're usually much easier to adjust and tune, such as re-curving the mechanical advance, etc. I've purposely installed hundreds and hundreds of them over the years, and my own blown and nitroused street car used them as well, but it's usually for the looks and maybe for the ease of re-curving, but almost never because I thought it was going to produce more power.
 Don't forget that most of the best magnetos on race engines use points.

-The object of the game is to ignite the cylinder.
+The object of the game is to ignite the cylinders.
 Once the cylinder is lit, it's lit.
 It either fires or it doesn't.
 You can't light it any more once it's been lit, and you can't re-light it once the spark has sparked.
-The ONLY time you need an elaborate ignition system is when running a seriously radical engine that has trouble igniting the cylinders because of very high compression and/or a very dense air/fuel mixture, or one that has problems dropping cylinders under WOT situations.
+The ONLY time you need an elaborate ignition system is when running a seriously radical engine that has trouble igniting the cylinders because of very high compression and/or a very dense and wet air/fuel mixture, or one that has problems dropping cylinders under WOT situations.
 Until then, it's really not necessary.

 I can't even begin to tell you how many racers and street buffs I know who have small fortunes invested in their ignition systems when GM's stock HEI system would have done the same job... if not better, and a hell of a lot cheaper.